 Have you been charged with robbery?
 Don’t wait.
 Call now.

-For more than 25 years, attorney Norman Mattar has defended people accused of theft crimes, such as robbery, in Buffalo and Western New York.
-He offers a free initial consultation to discuss your case.
+For more than 25 years, attorney Norman Mattar has defended people accused of theft crimes, including robbery, in Buffalo and Western New York.

 What is the difference between robbery, theft, and petit larceny?